Visitor’s visa and residence permit

 New entry-requirements before and upon arrival in Norway

 Please note that there are very strict entry requirements to Norway now due to the pandemic.
-Here are the main requirements before, upon and after arrival:
+Here are the main requirements before, upon and after arrival for most travellers:

 - Registration requirement for all people entering Norway